zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

 # Java REST APIs service without Spring Boot

-As an API developer, use this guide to onboard a Java REST API service that is built without Spring Boot with the Zowe API Mediation Layer.
+As an API developer, use this guide to onboard a Java REST API service that is built without Spring Boot with the Zowe&trade; API Mediation Layer.
 This article outlines a step-by-step process to onboard a Java REST API application with the API Mediation Layer.
 More detail about each of these steps is described later in this article.

 **Follow these steps:**
 1. [Get enablers from the Artifactory](#get-enablers-from-the-artifactory)